 Current Rental Prices by Area (January 2026)

 La Linea is not one uniform market.
-Prices vary massively depending on the barrio.
-Here is the breakdown.
+Prices vary considerably depending on the barrio.

 Alcaidesa: €11.97/sqm per month